brentyi/jaxls/README.md

 densities as factor graphs.
 MAP inference reduces to nonlinear optimization, which we accelerate by analyzing the structure of the graph.
-Repeated factor and variable types have operations vectorized, and the sparsity of graph connections is leveraged for sparse matrix operations.
+Repeated factor and variable types have operations vectorized, and the sparsity of graph connections is translated into sparse matrix operations.

 Features: